-I kid you not, peeing was the single worst thing about postpartum recovery for me.
+I kid you not, peeing after baby was the single worst thing about postpartum recovery for me.

 I swore that when I was all recovered and back at blogging, I would write the helpful postpartum stuff I couldn’t find online anywhere while I was healing and googling.

-Googling things like how to pee postpartum without crying (or feeling like you’d rather give birth all over again).
+Googling things like how to pee postpartum without crying (or feeling like you’d rather give birth all over again), and how to pee after giving birth with stitches.

 12 times per day.